mindfiredigital/filemaker_laravel/README.md

 This will autoload FileMaker.php and make it available throughout our package.

-Run the following command in terminal to install FileMakerLaravel
+Run the following command in terminal in order to autoload FileMaker.php.

     composer update